codedthemes/berry-free-angular-admin-template/README.md

 [![GitHub package version](https://img.shields.io/github/package-json/v/codedthemes/berry-free-angular-admin-template)](https://github.com/codedthemes/berry-free-angular-admin-template/)

-Berry is a free bootstrap admin dashboard template built with Angular.
+Berry is a free angular admin dashboard template built with Angular and latest Bootstrap 5.
 It is meant to provide the best possible User Experience with highly customizable feature-rich pages.
 It is a complete Dashboard Template that has easy and intuitive responsive design whether it is viewed on retina screens or laptops.

 :star: :star: :star: Do not forget to star (Top right of this page) it if you like the theme  :star: :star: :star:

 ![IMG_8566.jpg](https://berrydashboard.io/imp-images/berry-github-free-angular-repo-1.jpg)

-[Pro version](https://berrydashboard.io) of Berry react template contains features like TypeScript, Next.js Seed versions, Apps, Authentication Methods (i.e. JWT, Auth0, Firebase), Advance Components, Form Plugins, Layouts, Widgets, and many more.
+[Pro version](https://berrydashboard.io) of Berry Angular Dashboard template contains features like TypeScript, Apps, Authentication Methods (i.e. JWT, Auth0, Firebase), Advance Components, Form Plugins, Layouts, Widgets, and many more.

 | [Berry Free](https://berrydashboard.io/angular/free/)    | [Berry](https://codedthemes.com/item/berry-angular-admin-dashboard-template/) |
 | ---------------------------------------------------------------------------------------- | :------------------------------------------------------------------------|